ardittristan/5eSheet-resourcesPlus/README.md

 ---

-## Known issues
+## Known limitations

-* When multiple sheets are open it can act weird
+* When more than 10 sheets are open on the same screen the formatting falls apart.

 ---